JacopoCrocetta/BankingApp/README.md

 6. Build the application in your device by clicking run button.

-## Wiki

-View the [wiki](https://github.com/openMF/self-service-app/wiki) to see pages that provide details on the project.

 ## Specification

 See the [requirements](https://github.com/openMF/self-service-app/wiki/Design-&-Requirements) for an initial design mockup and documentation on the Fineract API.